 Still, the Terps spent the entirety of the first half chasing the Illini.
-A combined 25 points from Cockburn and Adam Miller kept Illinois on top 34-32 to entering the final half.
+And a combined 25 points from Cockburn and Adam Miller kept Illinois on top 34-32 to entering the final half.

 With the back court run thinner than usual with the absence of Eric Ayala, it was next man up for the Terps.
 The next man was of course, Morsell, who got going early in the final period.

 “[Morsell] was scoring the ball at will, he was rebounding for us, making plays and he was being a leader,” Aaron Wiggins said.
 “And when he’s like that, our team is at the peak of our play.”